 to learn more about requesting course equivalency and to create a Plan of Study.

 The TEFL/TESOL course consists of 120 hours of instruction through an internationally accredited certification program.
 When students arrive in Costa Rica, they take part in a week-long orientation during which they are immersed in local culture and receive a program introduction.
 Students learn both the theory and practice of effective teaching strategies, which they can apply to their own classroom.
-While taking these classes, students meet with staff for feedback and discuss their future school placements, which are guaranteed as part of the program.
+While taking these classes, students meet with staff for feedback and discuss their future teaching placements, which are guaranteed as part of the program.
 Students may teach English as a foreign language or a specific STEM subject that they are studying, which are also needed in local schools in English.
-Students can express a preference for the age group they are teaching and during that first month, TravelBud staff will secure a placement based on student strengths and the school’s needs.

-Typically, there are multiple students at one school and these have longstanding partnerships with TravelBud and have been vetted thoroughly to ensure a quality teaching placement.
-During the two months of teaching, students will be checked in on by staff and receive support throughout.
+Students will teach at multiple English camps and schools, all of which have longstanding partnerships with TravelBud and have been vetted thoroughly to ensure a quality teaching placement.
+During the 1 month of teaching, students will be checked in on by staff and receive support throughout.
 There are also additional travel opportunities that TravelBud can assist with on weekends and ways to connect online as a group.

 Students should contact the Program Administrator about the type of teaching opportunities in their area of study and about the complete support services offered during the program before enrolling in a Global Education Office internship program.
 When contacting the Administrator and when creating your Personal Statement, include your major, career goals, and what knowledge you wish to gain from this experience.

 Interns stay in shared housing in San Ramon with other teachers during the TEFL/TESOL course.
 This is also helpful for sharing teaching ideas and growing a support network as students develop lesson plans.
-Once placed in a school, TravelBud staff will assist students in securing housing near their respective placement and help them settle in to their new home.
+TravelBud staff will assist students in securing housing near their respective teaching placements and help them settle in to their new home.
 Housing details vary by location.